joamona/pgOperations/docs/tutorials.md

 ## Other utilities

+### Create table
+To create the new table you can use the [PgOperations.createTable][src.pgOperations.pgOperations.PgOperations.pgCreateTable] utility.

+    r=pgo.pgCreateTable(table_name_with_schema="d.customers",
+        fields_definition="gid serial, name varchar, img varchar",
+        delete_table_if_exists= True,print_query=False)

 ### Delete rows and files
 This utility deletes the selected rows, and their associated files in the hard disk.
 The rows have to have a field with the file names to delete.
 The file names can contain an absolute path, or a relative path.
 It is possible to complete relative paths with the parameter `base_path`.

-see the method <a href="../reference/#src.pgOperations.pgOperations.PgOperations.pgDeleteWithFiles" target="_blank">PgOperations.pgDeleteWithFiles</a> for mor details about the parameters.
+see the method <a href="../reference/#src.pgOperations.pgOperations.PgOperations.pgDeleteWithFiles">PgOperations.pgDeleteWithFiles</a> for mor details about the parameters.

 **This method only has been tested in Linux systems**.

 As an example a new table is needed.
-To create the new table you can use the [PgOperations.createTable][src.pgOperations.pgOperations.PgOperations.pgCreateTable] utility.

     r=pgo.pgCreateTable(table_name_with_schema="d.customers",
             fields_definition="gid serial, name varchar, img varchar",